 We've learnt many lessons along the way.
 Our journey of having taken an e-commerce idea from inception through to full scale operation makes our experience somewhat unique.
 In addition to immersing ourselves in the full gamut of the e-commerce landscape including design, development, marketing, customer service, social media and e-commerce operations, we've spent many hours exploring what is required to build and lead great teams - and it is great teams that we believe are the building blocks of all great businesses.
 We were also fortunate along the way to have raised funding from Tiger Global, a leading US venture capital firm.
 This helped fuel our growth and exposed us to an international network of leading tech companies, fundamentally altering our views on the potential of the web.

 Today I'm a non-executive director at Yuppiechef.com.
 I spend a few days a month in the office catching up and working with individuals and teams, contributing where I can while doing my best to stay out the way of the great work being done.
-I can often be found telling the Yuppiechef story, be it in a lecture hall, a consulting session or to small group of interested people on a tour of our offices, where I share some of the more interesting learnings from our journey to date.
+I can often be found telling the Yuppiechef story, be it in a lecture hall, a conference, a consulting session or to small group of interested people on a tour of our offices, where I share some of the more interesting learnings from our journey to date.

 If you'd like to get in touch to share ideas on any of the above, explore the possibility of working together, hear stories or compare battle wounds, feel free to drop me a line.
 I regularly spend anything from a handful of hours to a handful of days discussing interesting things with interesting people.